Omegapy/My-Academics-Portfolio/README.md

 ---

-Projects Description:
+Project Description:
-This repository is a collection of c++ program assignments from COSC 1030 - Computer Science-1 class
+This repository is a collection of C++ program assignments from COSC 1030 - Computer Science-1 class
 at Laramie County Community College(LCCC)
 Fall Semester – 2022